 Veteran theatre personality Shaukat Kaifi laid to rest

 Family and friends bid a tearful adieu to veteran actor and Shabana Azmi's mother Shaukat Kaifi as she was laid to rest at a cemetery in suburban Mumbai on Saturday evening.
-Shaukat Kaifi, who was in her early 90s, passed away on Friday evening due to cardiac arrest.
+Kaifi, who was 93, passed away Friday evening due to cardiac arrest.

-She was buried at the Sunni Kabristan in Versova suburbs at 4:30 pm, three rows away from her husband Kaifi Azmi, a famous Urdu poet and film lyricist.
-Shaukat Kaifi has two children Shabana and Baba Azmi.

-She was buried in the presence of family, friends, and people from the film fraternity.
-A huge photo of Shaukat Kaifi adorned with white flowers was placed at her Juhu residence.
+She was the wife of a famous Urdu poet and film lyricist, Kaifi Azmi.
+She has two children Shabana and Baba Azmi.
+Kaifi was buried in the presence of family, friends, and people from the film fraternity at Sunni Kabristan in Versova suburbs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)